University of London

 Such limitless “positivity” has distinct similarities with “get-rich-quick” pyramid schemes-legal or illegal-in its starry-eyed (and of course extremely cynical) wisdom that anything and everything can be seen as an “opportunity,” and preferred use of the infinitive and indefinite article to refer to everything and nothing to mean literally whatever it wants no less than in the highly selective use and distortion of language to do likewise.
 The same projection and inculcation of “limitless possibilities” to erroneously frame and “pitch” a specific message with or without the use of images, and via different media, could be a description of the sectors known as advertising, journalism, PR, marketing and sales of course.
 Advertising more than the others making extensive use of images and sophisticated use of all media, the others being much more textual or based on the manipulative use of speech and language, and thus reliant more on the instrumental use of words and text and their-selective-presentation to “get their message across.”
 The purpose of these comparisons is to further highlight “behavioural insights” and the fact that they comprise the basis for both the DWP’s and the billion-pound “welfare-to-work” industry’s use of “compulsory positivity” to make claimants believe they are responsible for something far beyond their control.

-Indeed, workfare and “active labour market policies” individualize a social problem—unemployment—in keeping with the appearance of both in the 1980s and the rise and subsequent decades-long project of what is known as “neoliberalism.”
+Indeed, workfare and “active labour market policies” individualize a social problem-unemployment-in keeping with the appearance of both in the 1980s and the rise and subsequent decades-long project of what is known as “neoliberalism.”
 Neoliberalism can perhaps be best defined as the historical trajectory of capitalism over the past thirty-five or so years, and the realignment of party politics and public policy to better serve its needs.
 This political project, begun by the New Right in the US and UK, of financialization of the economy along with deregulation as far as possible of the market and privatization of formerly public assets, had and has many more particular elements to it but a key and notable one, which like the neoliberal project itself is largely seen in “post-political” terms, is “welfare reform.”
-According to such “common sense” “post-political” wisdom, “welfare reform” (a.k.a. “welfare-to-work” and “active labour market policies”) are necessary because the welfare state “costs too much” and claiming benefits—specifically unemployment benefits—“has become a lifestyle choice.”
-This reactionary narrative is lifted wholesale from the New Right, and has since been jealously appropriated by nominally “social democratic” parties including the UK’s Labour Party.
+According to such “common sense” “post-political” wisdom, “welfare reform” (a.k.a. “welfare-to-work” and “active labour market policies”) are necessary because the welfare state “costs too much” and claiming benefits-specifically unemployment benefits-“has become a lifestyle choice.”
+Which completely disregards the needs of people that can only survive off benefits such as the permanently disabled that can’t actually work, this could be one reason companies such as Crest SSD and others exist within the US to help the disabled claim the benefits that they are rightfully entitled to.

 Neoliberalism” is a term rarely if ever used by its proponents, be they its policy makers or propagandists, and since the late twentieth century and Francis Fukuyama’s arrival at the “End of History” in 19895 further confirmed in 1992,6 “post-politics” takes such wisdom as given-implicitly or otherwise-and a straightforward “realism” toward the existing world and form of society.
 Such “capitalist realism” as Mark Fisher7has defined it is fond of dissolving any distinction between the factual and descriptive, and the normative or contested: “TINA” (There is No Alternative), as Margaret Thatcher liked to put it.8